All Blacks thump Wallabies to win Rugby Championship

 New Zealand cruised past Australia to win their third Rugby Championship in a row, with Eddie Jones still yet to win a game as the new Wallaby head coach.

-The All Blacks' first-half tries came from Shannon Frizell, Codie Taylor and Will Jordan, after Rob Valetini had put Australia ahead early on.
+The All Blacks' first-half tries came from Shannon Frizell, Codie Taylor and Will Jordan, while Rob Valetini's try had given Australia an early 7-5 lead.

-And the visitors pulled clear in the second half in Melbourne with tries from Caleb Clarke and Rieko Ioane.
+The visitors pulled clear in the second half in Melbourne with tries from Caleb Clarke, Mark Telea and Rieko Ioane.

+The All Blacks retain the Bledisloe Cup for the 21st year in a row.

-The sides face each other next weekend in the second Bledisloe Cup game.
+The two sides face each other next weekend in the second Bledisloe Cup game in Dunedin on New Zealand's South Island.

 Line-ups